Lord-of-Waffles/InfoSec24/Week1Homework.md

 ### B)

-Company: Imaginary Solutions Inc.
+Company: **Imaginary Solutions Inc.**

-Imaginary Solutions provides customers with what they really want: a monthly subscription service where the customer is sent 10 toothpicks each month, for 15€/month.
+Imaginary Solutions, a startup unicorn often called the "Spotify of dental hygiene", provides customers with what they never knew they needed, but can't live without: a monthly subscription service where the customer is sent 10 toothpicks each month, for only 14.99€/month.

+The company has an internal network which it uses for business purposes.
+Access is separated into roles, administrative being highest.
+Good security hygience training provided during onboarding.

 #### Question 1: What are we working on?
 ![image](https://github.com/user-attachments/assets/135e2ac5-da23-4998-8d40-9a49db62282e)